 This technique changes the angle at which the tibial portion of the pet’s knee rides on the pet’s femur on the theory that a functional stifle can be obtained by redirection of forces.
-However, in a study of 150 dogs published in 2008, researchers found that there was no evidence that the a pet’s TPA (tibia plateau angle) predicted the rupture of the second knee cruciate in dogs.
-That is, extremes in the angle this surgery corrects do not in themselves cause the cruciate ligament to rupture. ( read here )
+However, in a study of 150 dogs published in 2008, researchers found that there was no evidence that the pet’s TPA (tibia plateau angle) predicted the rupture of the second knee cruciate in dogs.
+That is, extremes in the angle this surgery corrects do not in themselves cause the cruciate ligament to rupture. (read here)

 The 2005 study found that 10.9% of dogs undergoing TPLO surgery returned to normal leg function – no greater than the number that would have recovered without surgery.
 In 34% some improvement was noticed.
 An article in the November 2007 issue of Clinicians Brief confirmed that TPLO does not stop or reverse the progress of osteoarthritis in the knees of dogs with cruciate ligament tears.

-The chairman of the Orthopedics Department at U. of Pennsylvania’s School of Veterinary Medicine has been quoted in 2006 as saying: “The TPLO doesn’t seem to have any great advantage over more conservative forms of treatment”. and, in another interview, as stating : “There is no evidence based studies to show that the results are any better than traditional surgeries and the invasiveness & cost is much higher.
-The morbidity is also much higher & therefore at U of P – we do not do it”. (ref) (times change, some of their surgeons do TPLO now)
+The chairman of the Orthopedics Department at U. of Pennsylvania’s School of Veterinary Medicine has been quoted in 2006 as saying: “The TPLO doesn’t seem to have any great advantage over more conservative forms of treatment”. and, in another interview, as stating : “There are no evidence-based studies to show that the results are any better than traditional surgeries and the invasiveness & cost is much higher.
+The morbidity is also much higher & therefore at U of P – we do not do it”. (see here) (times change, some of their surgeons do TPLO now)

 Tightrope (TR CCL) surgery procedure

-This rather-recent procedure attempts to temporarily stabilize the pets loose stifle with a fiber tape.
+This rather-recent procedure attempts to temporarily stabilize the pet’s loose stifle with a fiber tape.
 The theory presented is that permanent scaring of the pet’s joint capsule will eliminate or improve joint stability.
 Of all the surgical options, options like these that do not open the joint or saw bones are my favorites.
 Besides offering reasonable results it is so much less traumatic than TPLO.
-Because of that, I believe it is less likely to lead to post-surgical infections that occur in 2.5 to 15.8% of TPLO procedures. ( read here ) See how veterinarians perform the one version of the tightrope procedure here and here (if you did not view it in the links at the top of the page).
+For that reason, I believe it is less likely to lead to post-surgical infections that occur in 2.5 to 15.8% of TPLO procedures. (read here) See how veterinarians perform the one version of the tightrope procedure here and here (if you did not view it in the links at the top of the page).
 Watch a veterinarian show you how the procedure is performed here.